1c7/English-Computer-Science-Book-Recommend/README.md

 ## eh
 English is not my native language, so if there are any grammar error or spell error or just any kind of wrong use.
 Please point out help my improve :D

+## About me
+Ruby on Rails developer living in GuangZhou China.